-Trina Solar Showcased Latest Innovations at Solar Show Africa 2023
+Trina Solar showcased latest innovations at Solar Show Africa 2023

-Trina Solar (www.TrinaSolar.com), a leading global PV and smart energy total solution provider, announced the launch of their latest innovation, the Vertex S+ 445W+ n type dual-glass modules at the 2023 Solar Show Africa held in Johannesburg.
+Dubai, United Arab Emirates: Trina Solar, a leading global PV and smart energy total solution provider, announced the launch their latest innovation, the Vertex S+ 445W+ n type dual-glass modules at the 2023 Solar Show Africa held in Johannesburg.
 The new modules are specifically designed for rooftop PV systems, offering a combination of durability, performance, aesthetics, and peace of mind.
 That makes them an ideal choice for customers who prioritize both performance and appearance.
 With a 30-year power warranty, the Vertex S+ series is a reliable and durable solution for residential and commercial rooftop installations.

 The company also showcased their latest innovations and featured an array of innovative products and solutions, including the Vertex N 605W+ and 695W+ modules, designed for commercial and industrial (C&I) and utility-scale projects, respectively.
 These modules are part of Trina Solar's n type module portfolio, which is built on the 210mm product technology platform and n type i-TOPCon cell technology, resulting in superior performance and durability.